If you have searched for a mortgage company, you will notice there are banks and large mortgage companies; then, there are mortgage brokers.

 Working with the lender isn’t without its disadvantages.
 Most Banks have more rigid loan programs that have higher requirements.

-If you have a low credit score, many local banks and lenders may not be able to help you without a 620 credit score.
-Because the loan agent doesn’t have multiple companies they can compare, you can’t be sure you are getting the best interest rate on your home loan.
+If you have a low credit score, many local banks and lenders may not help you without a 620 credit score.
+Because the loan agent doesn’t have multiple companies to compare, you can’t be sure you are getting the best interest rate on your home loan.

 - Less flexible requirements